sandbox-pokhara/league-client/README.md

 # league client data like rank, match history, missions, loot, etc
 params = LEAGUE_CLIENT_AUTH_PARAMS

+# captcha_solver is a function that takes rqdata and sitekey as arguments
+# and should return a token, WebServerSolver from ValLib works but most of
+# the captcha solving services do not work, feel free to contribute if you
+# have a solution

 # login using credentials
 (
     ssid,
+    clid,
     access_token,
     scope,
     iss,